 This, our new government, is the first, in the history of the world, based upon this great physical, philosophical, and moral truth.”

-The beliefs and publications of individuals cannot be equated to the beliefs of Penn as an institution.
-Nevertheless, the American School was largely centered at Penn Medical School, and some of its graduates became the most vocal authorities on the supposed science of racial difference.
-As exemplified by Morton’s extant lectures on the subject, racial science was a component of medical education at Penn by the mid-19th century.
-The publications of its graduates, considered collectively, represent the most influential and widely-circulated works of the ethnographic pseudoscience of the antebellum period.
+Penn’s Medical school cannot be made accountable for the beliefs, publications, and actions of every one of its alumni.
+Nevertheless, we can acknowledge that Penn’s influence and prestige as a Medical school depended in large measure on its reputation as the home of the American School of scientific racism and on its graduates becoming some of the most vocal advocates of race science.
+The publications of its graduates, considered collectively, represent the most influential and widely-circulated works of ethnographic scientific racism during the antebellum period.
 Medical degrees from Penn rendered the “science” of these physicians credible, and their medical education made their practices possible.
-Their works were circulated widely throughout the South, and their views ultimately formed the basis of many pro-slavery arguments in the years preceding secession.
+Their works were circulated widely throughout the South, and their views ultimately became fodder for pro-slavery arguments and the perpetuation of racist medicine after emancipation.